The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated June 2018.

-Did I already mention I LOVE teaching piano?!
-Whether a student becomes a professional musician or just plays occasionally for fun, the discipline of practice and commitment in learning the piano will bring many future returns.
+Did I already mention I LOVE teaching piano and cello!!
+Whether a student becomes a professional musician or just plays occasionally for fun, the discipline of practice and commitment in learning an instrument will bring many future returns.
 It truly is an investment into a lifetime of enjoying music!

 If you haven't read the research of the amazing benefits of music study at an early age see this very informative link

 I commit to give my best in helping each student achieve his/her musical goals by :